-Anyone who is contemplating going to college knows that the cost of college has risen dramatically in recent years.
+Anyone contemplating going to college knows that the cost of college has risen dramatically in recent years.

 Tuition costs at a 4-year, private college or university in 1997-1998 cost an average of just over $16,000 per year.
-In 2017-2018, the average shot up to over $41,000 per year according to a recent cost of college report.
+According to a recent cost of college report, in 2017-2018, the standard shot up to over $41,000 per year.
 This does not account for inflation or additional expenses.

-Understanding that college is pricey is the first step, but the next step is figuring out how to pay for it.
+Understanding that college is pricey is the first step, but figuring out how to pay for it is the next step.
 Figuring out how to pay for college may be challenging for many new students.
-There are plenty of financial aid options so it may seem like a confusing system, but we have a few tips on how to get the process started.
+There are plenty of financial aid options, so it may seem like a confusing system, but we have a few tips on how to get the process started.

 Start with the FAFSA

 The FAFSA is the Free Application for Federal Student Aid.
 It should be the starting point for all students entering college.
 It can be filled out online for free, and the annual application opens in October every year.

 As the name indicates, the federal government offers the FAFSA, and you need to fill it out to be eligible for federal student loans and grants.
-The application requires basic information including your Social Security Number, federal income tax returns, W-2s, bank statements, etc. If you are a dependent student, you will also need most of this information for your parents.
+The application requires basic information, including your Social Security Number, federal income tax returns, W-2s, bank statements, etc. If you are a dependent student, you will also need most of this information for your parents.

 You should start with federal aid because it comes with more benefits.
 You may be eligible for Pell grants that do not require repayment (for more information on Pell Grants, check out the Education Department page), and federal student loans come with accessibly low fixed rates.
 You can access various repayment plans and can defer payments when in trouble.

 Look for Free Financial Aid

 Free financial aid refers to scholarships and grants – lump sum awards to pay for education.
 These are highly advantageous because they don’t require repayment.
 You should never stop looking for scholarships if you’re going to college.
 You should search early and often throughout your time at university.